The 'King of Confetti,' Comic Rip Taylor dies at 84

 Taylor's outrageous comedic style made him a legendary staple of American entertainment.

-Taylor often called himself the "King of Confetti," becoming famous for throwing buckets of the colored paper over his audiences.
+Taylor was often called the "King of Confetti," becoming famous for throwing buckets of the colored paper over his audiences.

 RELATED: Ric Ocasek's wife says he died while recuperating from surgery